City health plan FAQ for new members

 Am I required to choose a specific city health plan?

+I was a new city employee and am enrolled in the HIP HMO health plan.
 Can I choose a different city health plan after 365 days?

 Yes.
 As you move into the last 30 days of the 365-day period, you will have the ability to select a different city health plan.
 Your new plan will become effective for you and any eligible dependents on your 366th day of employment.